18F/handbook/docs/06-project-management/contractual-requirements.md

 * Deliverable name
 * Deliverable description
 * Due date
-* Status of deliverable (to do, in progress, submitted, accepted)
+* Status of deliverable (to do, in progress, ongoing monthly, delivered, accepted)
 * Submission date of deliverable
 * Link to Jira ticket (if applicable)
 * Deliverable owner/lead (if applicable)